tagoWorks/PyJONDB/README.md

 db = pyjondb.database("database", "mypassword")

 # Create the database
-# Note: you should only create the database if it doesnt already exist
+# Note: you should only create the database if it doesn't already exist
 db.create()
 ```
 ### Writing data to the database